belovetech/alx-backend-user-data/0x00-personal_data/README.md

 # Personal Data

 Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

     - Examples of Personally Identifiable Information (PII)
     - How to implement a log filter that will obfuscate PII fields